Rhapsodizer/CC_Project/README.md

 ## 8. Future improvements <a name="future"></a>

 The richness of a loop station is given by the user's artistic-musical freedom.
 For this reason, the addition of different methods of interaction with the machine is the first step, as well as the interaction itself between the various graphic-sound layers.
-Even a modification of the real-time traces can be a direction for improvement.
+Even a modification of the real-time tracks can be a direction for improvement.

 ## 9. Contacts and contributions <a name="contact"></a>